 While there is no average sentence, per se, for drug possession, first-time offenders are often granted probation.
 Instead of jail time, a judge will require the offender to fulfill requirements, such as community service and random drug screenings.

 Why do I need a lawyer to contest my drug possession charge?

-– Use your good reputation and the occasion of a first and minor offense as the basis for leniency – an education program or dismissal and discharge, rather than jail.
+- Use your good reputation in the case of a first and minor offense as the basis for leniency

-– Subpoena or discount witnesses that the prosecution may be unwilling or unable to present at court.
-Many professionals involved in evidence used in court are unable to testify due to workloads and the expenses involved.
+- Subpoena or discount witnesses that the prosecution may be unwilling or unable to present at court

 If you are arrested for drug possession in Henderson, Marchiano Law Firm Corporation will successfully guide you through the legal process.
 Make an appointment today to discuss your case.